Slab Leak Repair in Mesa & Gilbert, Arizona

 How much does it cost to repair a slab leak?

 The first concern is stopping the leak and making the right repair on it to prevent further damage due to the slab leak.
 We provide you an estimate and explain all of the options available.
-The cost to repair a slab leak can range from $500 all the way up to $4,000.
-If we need to repipe everything, that can cost even more.
+The cost to repair a slab leak can vary widely.
+If we need to repipe everything, that will impact the price.
 But remember, those costs are small compared to fixing damage caused by a slab leak, so don’t put it off.

 How long does it take to fix a slab leak?